RS Means Residential

 Board Feet, Rafters, Stairs and more

-This scaled down version of Chief Architect, while not for professionals, is the best consumer level home design software we have tried to date.
+This scaled down version of Chief Architect, while not for professionals, is an excellent consumer level home design program.

 How much does it cost to build a new house in _______ ?